-- 1.1 Memorandum and Articles of Association (Satzung) of Deutsche Telekom AG as amended to date (English translation included).
-Previously filed. - 2.1 Indenture dated as of July 6, 2000 relating to debt securities of Deutsche Telekom International Finance B.V. (incorporated by reference to Deutsche Telekom's Registration Statement on Form F-3, File No. 333-12096). - 2.2 Except as noted above, the total amount of long-term debt securities of Deutsche Telekom AG authorized under any instrument does not exceed 10 percent of the total assets of the Group on a consolidated basis.
-Deutsche Telekom AG hereby agrees to furnish to the Commission, upon its request, a copy of any instrument defining the rights of holders of long-term debt of Deutsche Telekom AG or of its subsidiaries for which consolidated or unconsolidated financial statements are required to be filed. - 4.1 Agreement and Plan of Merger dated as of July 23, 2000, as amended and restated on February 8, 2001 and as amended on April 13, 2001 between Deutsche Telekom AG and VoiceStream Wireless Corporation and Bega, Inc. (incorporated by reference to Deutsche Telekom's registration statement on Form F-4, File No. 333-47306, as amended through February 9, 2001). - 4.2 Amendment No. 1 dated as of April 13, 2001, to the Merger Agreement among Deutsche Telekom AG, VoiceStream and a Delaware corporation formed by Deutsche Telekom AG (incorporated herein by reference to Exhibit 29 to Deutsche Telekom AG's Amendment No. 4 to Schedule 13D in respect to VoiceStream filed on May 1, 2001). - 8.1 Significant subsidiaries as of the end of the year covered by this report.
-Previously filed. - 10.1 Pages 25-28 of Deutsche Telekom's registration statement on Form F-4, File No. 333-47306 (incorporated by reference to Deutsche Telekom's registration statement on Form F-4, File No. 333-47306, as amended through February 9, 2001). - 10.2 Pages 38-40 of the 2000 Annual Report (incorporated by reference to Deutsche Telekom's Report on Form 6-K dated April 24, 2001).
+- 1.1 Memorandum and Articles of Association (Satzung) of Deutsche Telekom AG as amended to date (English translation included). - 2.1 Indenture dated as of July 6, 2000 relating to debt securities of Deutsche Telekom International Finance B.V. (incorporated by reference to Deutsche Telekom's Registration Statement on Form F-3, File No. 333-12096). - 2.2 Except as noted above, the total amount of long-term debt securities of Deutsche Telekom AG authorized under any instrument does not exceed 10 percent of the total assets of the Group on a consolidated basis.
+Deutsche Telekom AG hereby agrees to furnish to the Commission, upon its request, a copy of any instrument defining the rights of holders of long-term debt of Deutsche Telekom AG or of its subsidiaries for which consolidated or unconsolidated financial statements are required to be filed. - 4.1 Amended and Restated Agreement and Plan of Merger Agreement dated as of September 28, 2000 between Deutsche Telekom AG and VoiceStream Wireless Corporation and Bega, Inc. (incorporated by reference to Deutsche Telekom's registration statement on Form F-4, File No. 333-47306, as amended through February 9, 2001). - 8.1 Significant subsidiaries as of the end of the year covered by this report. - 10.1 Pages 25-28 of Deutsche Telekom's registration statement on Form F-4, File No. 333-47306 (incorporated by reference to Deutsche Telekom's registration statement on Form F-4, File No. 333-47306, as amended through February 9, 2001). - 10.2 Pages 38-40 of the 2000 Annual Report (incorporated by reference to Deutsche Telekom's Report on Form 6-K dated April 24, 2001).